auliviet/odin-todo_list/README.md

 -- You can inspect data you saved in localStorage using DevTools.

 # TODO
-- Filter only open tasks
-- Add projects
+- Add option to delete task
-- Change date of tasks in Test